CODE OF PRACTICE FOR THE APPROVAL AND CONDUCT OF EVENTS

 d) The Principal Organiser shall give notice of the details of the proposed event in writing no later than four weeks before the proposed date whenever possible.

-g) On receipt of the referral, the Responsible Officer, shall give a written statement (normally via email) within ten working days to the Principal Organiser.
+g) On receipt of the referral, the Responsible Officer (Executive Director) shall give a written statement (normally via email) within ten working days to the Principal Organiser.
 The statement shall either grant or withhold permission for the proposed event.

 h) Permission to hold the event may be subject to conditions the Responsible Officer considers reasonably necessary to ensure the discharge of the College’s responsibilities in regards to mutual tolerance, intellectual freedom, and freedom of expression.